RehaSenel/Akbank_Metro_Simulation/README.md

 This project simulates a metro network using a graph-based model where stations are nodes and the connections between them are weighted edged representing travel times.
 Here we implement two types of search algorithm to find the routes.
 Breadth-First Search (BFS) is used to determine the route with the minimum number of nodes, and A\* is used to identigy the fastest route based on travel time and a transfer penalty when switching metro lines.

-Python is choosen to complete te project.
+Python is choosen to complete the project.
 Libraries like `collections`, `heapq` and `random` are used for implementation of queues, priority ques and heuristic functions.

 ## Table of Contents